-Before soaking the mushrooms, I normally snip of the stems to keep to make stock.
-Then, I soak the mushrooms until it softens.
+Before soaking the mushrooms, I normally remove stems to keep to make stock.
+Then, I soak the mushrooms until they turn soft.
 It’s recommended to soak in room temperature water overnight, or if you need it fast, soak in boiling water for 10 – 15 minutes.
 I also use a smaller plate to cover the mushrooms so that it will be totally submerged in water.

 Remember to not throw the water away.
 It contains flavourful umami flavour which I use in my cooking.
 For example, if I soak mushrooms to make claypot chicken rice, I’ll use the soaked water instead of plain filtered water to cook the rice.